AnthonySchiesz/HistoryMap/README.md

 HistoryMap is an interactive neighborhood map of New York City.
 By selecting a century, the user can explore events that took place at a specific location.

 ## Installation
+Note: Python 3 must be installed.
-1. Download project repo
+1. Download project repo.
-2. Launch index.html in your browser of choice or see the live version <a href="https://anthonyschiesz.github.io/historymap/">here</a>
+2. Open the repo and from the 'src' file, open your command prompt.
+3. Type "python manage.py runserver".
+Then press Enter.
+4. Copy and Paste http://127.0.0.1:8000/ to your broswer and press Enter.

 ## Stack Utilized
 1. Javascript